Double data rate: Relation of bandwidth and frequency

 DDR SDRAM uses double-data-rate signaling only on the data lines.
 Address and control signals are still sent to the DRAM once per clock cycle (to be precise, on the rising edge of the clock), and timing parameters such as CAS latency are specified in clock cycles.
-Some less common DRAM interfaces, notably LPDDR2, GDDR5 and XDR DRAM, send commands and addresses using double data rate.
+Some less common DRAM interfaces, notably LPDDR2, GDDR5 and XDR DRAM, also send commands and addresses using double data rate.
 DDR5 uses two 7-bit double data rate command/address buses to each DIMM, where a registered clock driver chip converts to a 14-bit SDR bus to each memory chip.